mrjuan1/soko-clone-prototype/README.md

 This project sadly has no mobile support or gamepad support.
 Only PC and browser with a keyboard (and mouse on the pack selection screen).

+## Problems

+Best moves saved on newer level packs can get overwrited if new levels are added to older level packs.
+No plans to fix this right now (see below).

 ## Future enhancements

 Probably won't ever be any, but PRs are welcome!
 See [TODO.md](TODO.md) for some ideas that didn't make it in.